Department of Psychology

 If you find yourself saying “yes, that’s me,” then contact us and let’s talk about your future at HBU.
 Don’t worry if you have a full-time job.
 We have many evening and weekend classes to accommodate your schedule.

-Graduates of the Master of Arts in Psychology General program may obtain employment in settings that include, but are not limited to, community college teaching, law enforcement agencies or private industry.
+Graduates of the master of arts in psychology general program may obtain employment in settings that include community college teaching, law enforcement agencies or private industry.
 The Master of Arts in Psychology does not provide training that leads to licensure.
 Therefore, it does not lead to independent practice.

 This 60-hour degree program prepares students want to work with children in a school setting to deliver the full range of psychological services.
 The Specialist in School Psychology (SSP) is the appropriate specialization for the practice of school psychology within the public schools of Texas.
 Graduates of the Master of Arts in Psychology (SSP specialization) are eligible to apply to the Texas State Board of Examiners of Psychologists (TSBEP), which is now a part of the Texas Behavioral Health Executive Council (bhec.texas.gov) for the LSSP.
 With additional coursework, students can also become eligible for licensure as a licensed Psychological Associate (LPA) or a Licensed Professional Counselor (LPC).
 These requirements are subject to change.
 Students interested in multiple licensure should research the requirements on the bhec.texas.gov website.